baschte/content-animations/Documentation/Developer/Index.rst

 Extending
 =========

-If you use your own Layouts and want to support content_animations please make sure that the following snippet is included in the outer html tag of your content elements.
+If you use your own Layouts and want to support content_animations please make sure that the `Content Animations: Basic Configuration` is included in your TS-Template and that the snippet is included in the outer html tag of your content elements.
 This will add all the necessary attributes and settings to the html tag.

 .. code-block:: php